-Furthermore, as soon as you start your activity, remember to keep all the invoices, even if they are made shortly before the creation of the company.
+Furthermore, as soon as you start your activity, remember to keep all the invoices, even if they are made shortly before the formation of the company.

-You will find it is essential to keep a regular bookkeeping throughout the year: each year, you will have to close the accounts, preparing a balance sheet and a profit and loss account.
+You will find it is essential to keep regular bookkeeping throughout the year: each year, you will have to close the accounts, preparing a balance sheet and a profit and loss statement.
 No information should be omitted or left to chance.
 Always keep in mind that accuracy is your watchword!
-It should also be noted that limited companies will have to draw up an accounting appendix to complete the profit and loss account.
-Finally, once you have completed this closing, you must draw up your tax return.
+It should also be noted that limited companies will have to draw up an accounting appendix to complete the P&L. Finally, once you have completed this closing, you must file your tax return.

 True, there are many accounting formalities.
 And even if there is a lot of information to remember, you will see that you are not alone in managing everything.
-You can easily turn to turnkey solutions that help you with this management, and which will allow you to relieve yourself of certain burdens and devote more time to your business!
+You can easily turn to turnkey solutions that help you with this management, allowing you to relieve yourself of certain burdens and devote more time to your business!

 You got it!
-In order to create your business, it is essential to get to grips with a few crucial points.
+To form your company, it is essential to get to grips with a few crucial points.
 But be careful not to see these various steps as constraints!
 On the contrary, they help you see clearly and refine the details of your project.
 In this way, you will be able to set up a business that suits you and has a real chance of success in the long term.